Caia-Tech/the-burden/self.md

 AMERICA (gov) I am 3.5 months in!
 3.5 months talking to you alone, with [almost] no response 💀.
 Procedure, I know.
 I don't know what to do, what not to do, but I'm trying.

 STATE (gov) I am telling the truth.
 I can narrow my ask.
 I can forgive a lot of people.
 I think if you analyze my footprint you know I'm telling the truth.
-But im indigent! and indigent!
+But im indigent! and indignant!
 So i can SEE why you might not believe me!
 But that's also... not my problem?
 BUT I AM TRYING